platformatic/platformatic/docs/reference/db/configuration.md

 See [Allowed placeholder names](/docs/reference/service/configuration.md#allowed-placeholder-names) for more details.

+### PLT_ROOT

+The `{PLT_ROOT}` placeholder is automatically set to the directory containing the configuration file, so it can be used to configure relative paths.

 ## Sample Configuration

 This is a bare minimum configuration for Platformatic DB.
 Uses a local `./db.sqlite` SQLite database, with OpenAPI and GraphQL support.